Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 ```
 Services must explicitly declare the network they connect to.

 Traefik itself lives in a separate compose (it’s just another container) and exposes ports 80/443 on the host.
+Following our setup on `/var/docker/image` above, we place this docker compose on `/var/docker/traefik`.

 # Why We Use Ollama
 Ollama is the local LLM runtime.
 It’s not a preprocessor itself; instead, several preprocessors in IMAGE-server call out to whatever LLM endpoint you configure (Ollama locally, or a remote API if you set one).
 Currently the following preprocessors connect to the LLM via env_file `./config/llm.env`: content-categoriser, graphic-caption, text-followup, and multistage-diagram-segmentation.
 It allows offline or low-latency processing and integrates with Open WebUI.